Antigua_Sonis a member in Antigua and Barbuda . He has been a member for over 1 year (635 days).

 Antigua makes up one half of the island nation Antigua and Barbuda.
 Like most locations which lie in the tropics, the proximity to the equator means that the region doesn’t experience four distinct seasons, and there is in fact very little seasonal variation.
 On the whole, the temperature in Antigua averages in the mid twenties year round, with the annual average minimum to maximum temperature range sitting at 21 ºC to 30 ºC and the temperature rarely falling below 20 ºC.

-Summer in Antigua sees the region boasting some of the most amazing weather in the Caribbean.
 Different to most islands in the tropics, Antigua experiences relatively low humidity which makes the tropical weather mildly more bearable.
 It is in fact drier than most Caribbean islands and averages only 1140mm of annual rainfall.
 Most of this rainfall falls in the months of July and October.

 Like most of the Caribbean Islands, Antigua receives a break from the sometimes overwhelming heat when the ‘trade winds’ begin to blow.
 Situated in the Leeward Islands, Antigua is subject to the prevailing winds in the area which blow from the northeast.
 These winds temper the harsh heat and add an enjoyable, soothing touch to the tropical climate.